PoshCode/PowerShellPracticeAndStyle/Style-Guide/Code-Layout-and-Formatting.md

 }
 ```

-You can always delete or ignore one of the blocks (or add the `begin` block), add parameters and necessary valiation and so on, but you should **avoid** writing scripts or functions without `[CmdletBinding()]`, and you should always at least _consider_ making it take pipeline input.
+You can always delete or ignore one of the blocks (or add the `begin` block), add parameters and necessary validation and so on, but you should **avoid** writing scripts or functions without `[CmdletBinding()]`, and you should always at least _consider_ making it take pipeline input.

 #### Prefer: param(), begin, process, end